ctrohin/jstream/README.md

     lambda s: print(s)
 )

-# Will print out "C" as this is the next value added in the Subject,
+# Will print out "D" as this is the next value added in the Subject,
-# any new subscription at this point will receive "A", then "B", then "C"
+# any new subscription at this point will receive "A", then "B", then "C", then "D"
-subject.onNext("C")
+subject.onNext("D")

 # For long lived subjects and observables, it is wise to call the
 # dispose method so that all subscriptions can be cleared and no